 Why It's Effective: This activity is lively and interactive, getting learners moving and adding an element of friendly competition.
 It's a great way to energize the class and bring in some fun.
 Plus, you'll get to know more about your learners based on the items they share.

-Incorporating these icebreakers in your virtual classrooms will not only warm up your sessions, but also build a community of learners who are comfortable, engaged, and ready to collaborate.
+Incorporating these icebreakers in your virtual classrooms will not only warm up your sessions but will be the first step in creating an active learning environment.
+Active teaching, unlike traditional methods of passive learning, allows you to foster a community of active learners who are comfortable, engaged, and ready to collaborate.
 The key to a successful icebreaking session is to be inclusive, encouraging, and most importantly, to have fun.

 Happy teaching!